wanminz/com530-project-one/content.md

 remember growing up here in Chicago!
 I went to elementary, middle, and high school here in Chicago and figured I should probably do the same for college as well.
 That's how I ended up here at IIT!

+In terms of ambitions, I would say I had lots of them growing up.